flutter/website/src/get-started/codelab.md

 * Implement navigation to a new route by adding a new screen containing the saved favorites.
 * Modify the theme color, making an all-white app.
-* Ensure the app meets basic accessibility requirements of text contrast, icon size, and interactive labels for screen readers.

 ## Explore the Flutter SDK